jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 - 7.12.5 Full interruption
   - **Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site
-    - these tests involve a significant risk (shutting down the primary site, transfer recovery ops, followed by the reverse) and therefore are extremely difficult to arrange (management resistance to these tests are likely)
+    - these tests involve a significant risk (shutting down the primary site, transfer recovery ops, followed by the reverse) and therefore are extremely difficult to arrange (management resistance to these tests is likely)
+    - the full interruption test proves that the disaster recovery plan actually works

 - 7.12.6 Communications (e.g., stakeholders, test status, regulators)
   - Before starting DRP testing, it's important to inform all stakeholders on what to expect, including scheduled timing, potential impacts, the goals of testing
   - During testing it's important to provide regular updates, especially for larger full-interruption testing, ensuring that stakeholders are aware of progress, challenges, and end-time changes
   - Post-test debriefing sessions can be used to review outcomes, looking at successes and areas that need improvement
-  - Many industries with stringent regulations require specific DR testing plans, and keeping keeping regulators informed is important for compliance as well as governance
+  - Many industries with stringent regulations require specific DR testing plans, and keeping regulators informed is important for compliance as well as governance

 ## [7.13](#713-participate-in-business-continuity-bc-planning-and-exercises-osg-10-chpt-3) Participate in Business Continuity (BC) planning and exercises (OSG-10 Chpt 3)

 - Business continuity planning addresses how to keep an org in business after a major disruption takes place
   - It's important to note that the scope is much broader than that of DR
   - A security leader will likely be involved, but not necessarily lead the BCP effort
-- The BCP life cycle includes:
+- The four primary BCP steps are:
-  - Developing the BC concept
-  - Assessing the current environment
+  - Project scope and planning
+  - Business Impact Analysis (BIA)
+  - Continuity planning
-  - Implementing continuity strategies, plans, and solutions
+  - Plan approval and implementation
-  - Training the staff
-  - Testing, exercising, and maintaining the plans and solutions

 ## [7.14](#714-implement-and-manage-physical-security-osg-10-chpt-10) Implement and manage physical security (OSG-10 Chpt 10)